West Coast Partnership: History

 In December 2018, MTR announced that Spain's main rail operator Renfe Operadora had joined its joint bid as a key subcontractor.
 In April 2019, Stagecoach Group was disqualified for submitting a non-compliant bid.

 In August 2019, the DfT announced the FirstGroup / Trenitalia consortium as the successful bidder.
 Trading as Avanti West Coast and West Coast Partnership Development, it commenced operating the franchise on 8 December 2019.

 As a result of the COVID pandemic, the franchising system in Great Britain was abolished in the autumn of 2020.
 The Franchise Agreement was initially replaced by an Emergency Measures Agreement (EMA) between 1 March 2020 and 20 September 2020, and subsequently by an Emergency Recovery Measures Agreement (ERMA), in effect until 1 April 2031.
 Poor performance in 2022 led to a new six-month short term contract being imposed by the DfT.
 In March 2023, this was extended for a further six months to 15 October 2023.

+On 19 September 2023, DfT announced the award of a National Rail Contract (NRC) to First Trenitalia, starting on 15 October 2023, with a core term of three years (to 18 October 2026) and a maximum term of nine years (to 17 October 2032).
+The Starmer government has announced that all DfT contracted operators will be nationalised by October 2027 and that Avanti West Coast will be one of the last two.